★★★★★

 Stroke is not technically a heart condition as it results from blocked or burst vessels in the brain.
 However, heart conditions such as high blood pressure and arrhythmia can cause strokes.

 Massage therapy has dual benefits for stroke patients.
 It reduces the risk of stroke by improving your heart health and relieves muscle tension caused by contractions in stroke patients.
+Additionally, massage therapy improves blood circulation, which helps stimulate pressure points, promote proper spinal alignment, and support muscle recovery.

 General massage precautions for heart health